-So far in 2022, three children have died by drowning in Las Vegas swimming pools.
-Last year the Southern Nevada Health District recorded 18 submersion incidents in private and public pools of children 14 and younger.
-And the CDC estimates that 1.25 of every 100,000 people in Nevada suffer drowning deaths.1
+In 2022, 10 children ages 14 and younger died by drowning in Clark County swimming pools according to the Southern Nevada Health District.
+Eight of those children were four years old or younger.
+The CDC estimates that 1.25 of every 100,000 people in Nevada suffer drowning deaths.1

 Drownings are not the only swimming pool injuries in Las Vegas.
-People also sustain fractures and cuts from slip-and-falls, infections from untreated water, or electrocution burns if an electric cord touches the water.
+Victims also sustain:

-Swimming pool deaths shatter families.
-And non-fatal accidents can result in serious injuries requiring expensive medical treatments and home healthcare.
-And in many of these cases, a third-party is to blame.
+Swimming pool deaths shatter families, and non-fatal accidents can result in serious injuries requiring expensive medical treatments and home healthcare.
+In many of these cases, a third-party is to blame.

 Three potential defendants you can sue in a Las Vegas swimming pool injury lawsuit are:

-Drowning victims (or victims’ families) can bring a negligence lawsuit against the person or company who owned the swimming pool .
+The person or company who owns and operates a swimming pool where the accident occurred can be sued for negligence or wrongful death (if your family member died).
 Even if the owner was not present during the accident, they still have a legal “duty of care” under premises liability law.

-To prevail on in a premises liability lawsuit, plaintiffs would need to prove:
+To prevail on in a premises liability lawsuit, we would need to prove:

-Or if a Las Vegas hotel has a private pool party but fails to hire a lifeguard, it could be held liable for any unintentional drownings due to lack of supervision.
-This is especially true if the hotel managers knew their guests (“invitees”) would be drinking and therefore prone to fall accidents.
+Or if a Las Vegas hotel/motel has a private pool party but fails to hire a lifeguard, it could be held liable for any unintentional drownings due to lack of supervision.
+This is especially true if the hotel/motel managers knew their guests (“invitees”) would be drinking and therefore prone to fall accidents.

 Even the City of Las Vegas could be held liable for accidents that occur in its public swimming pools.
-For example if a defective pool drain sucks a swimmer underwater (“circulation entrapment”), the local government could be sued for failing to maintain pool safety.
+I have seen cases where a defective drainage system sucked a swimmer below the water level (“circulation entrapment”), and the the municipal government was held liable for failing to maintain pool safety.

-Note that it may also be possible to sue the supervisors or lifeguards on duty (if any) if a swimmer was injured on their watch.
-But under the legal principle of respondeat superior (vicarious liability), employers are responsible for their employees’ negligence.
-And the employers likely have deeper pockets anyway.2
+Under the legal principle of respondeat superior (vicarious liability), employers are responsible for their employees’ negligence.
+Plus, the employers likely have deeper pockets anyway.2

-Sometimes swimming pool accidents occur at the fault of other swimmers, particularly if they are intoxicated or in a fight.
-Examples include pushing the victim into the pool (causing them to hit their head) or holding the victim underwater too long.
+Sometimes swimming pool accidents occur at the fault of other swimmers, particularly if they are intoxicated, roughhousing, or in a fight.
+I have seen cases where someone:

-In these cases, victims may be able to sue the at-fault party for battery.
-And if the victim died, their family could file a wrongful death lawsuit.3 (And depending on the case, the D.A. may bring criminal charges as well.)
+In these or similar cases, you may be able to sue the at-fault party for battery and negligence.
+If your family member died in the accident, you could file a wrongful death lawsuit.3 (Depending on the case, the D.A. may bring criminal charges as well.)

-The manufacturers of pools and pool equipment (such as diving boards, handrails, and slides) are held to a strict liability standard.
-In order to prevail in a lawsuit against them following a swimming pool accident, the plaintiff would have to show :
+The manufacturers of pools and pool equipment are held to a strict liability standard.
+In order to prevail in a lawsuit against them following a swimming pool accident, we would have to show :

-Common evidence in these cases are photographs of the defective equipment and eyewitnesses who can testify to how it failed.4
+Common evidence we rely on in these cases are photographs of the defective equipment and eyewitnesses who can testify to how it failed.4